vishalcloudyuga/dcos-docs/1.9/administration/installing/deploying-a-local-dcos-universe.md

 #### Prerequisites

 *   DC/OS is [installed](/docs/1.9/administration/installing/)
+*   Secure Shell (SSH) must be enabled on all nodes
 *   8.5 GB of disk space

 # <a name="default"></a>Installing the default Universe packages

-1. Download the [local-universe][1] container to each of your masters.
+1. [SSH](/docs/1.9/administration/access-node/sshcluster/) to the master nodes and download the [local-universe][1] container to each of your masters.

     **Tip:** The `local-universe.tar.gz` file size is 2 GB or more.